We’re under a lot of pressure, but is our company insolvent?

 The Cashflow Test For Insolvency

-For example, if your company is not paying the deductions from employees for NIC and Income Tax across to HMRC on the 19th of the month following the month they were deducted, then the company could be insolvent.
-This has of course now changed as a result of RTI in that PAYE is paid across to HMRC in real time.
-However, the company may have built up arrears in the past.
+For example, if your company is not paying the deductions from employees for NIC and PAYE across to HMRC on the 19th of the month following the month they were deducted, then the company could be insolvent.
+If the company has a time to pay arrangement with HMRC or any other creditor it IS definitely insolvent.

 A director has a legal requirement to understand this issue.
 If you believe that the company has insufficient cash to pay its liabilities on time you must take action.
-Note: if the company is insolvent, you as the directors must act to MAXIMISE CREDITORS INTERESTS
+Note: if the company is insolvent, you as the directors must act to MAXIMISE CREDITORS INTERESTS.
+You should take advice quickly – don’t worry we will give you free initial advice.

 The Balance Sheet Test